 How To Identify Centipedes

-There are primarily three species of centipedes that we deal with in Oahu.
+There are primarily three species of centipedes in Oahu.
 They are Lithobius sp., Mecistocephalus maxillaris, and Scolopendra subspinipes.
 The last of the three is the centipede of most concern.
 It is the only medically important centipede in the state of Hawaii.

 - Scolopendra centipedes go by many names.
 You may know them as Chinese red head centipedes, Vietnamese centipedes, or orange-legged jungle centipedes.
 The most common name used for them is giant centipede.
 A Scolopendra can be eight inches long.
 It is often dark red with orange and yellow legs.